SEshaan/Portal-Backend/README.md

 hmu for the env variables
 (ts will not work without the env variables)

+big thanks to chatgpt for the documentation thanks to all the stackoverflow gods for such detailed answers and thanks for explaining the difference between PATCH and POST

 ---

 # 🚀 Hackathon Portal Backend API Documentation